 Without the active participation of SACAC members, it would not be possible to host any of these high quality international events locally, nor would aspects such as industry participation, attracting researchers from other African countries or academic-industry collaboration receive the attention it deserves.
 All SACAC members and interested parties are encouraged to get involved in SACAC events, to identify opportunities and shortcomings, and to work together to shape MMM2019 to be another unforgettable event.

 Past SACAC events

-The South African Council for Automation and Control (SACAC) held its AGM on 17 February at the amazing Forum Homini venue in Muldersdrift for the second year in a row.
+The South African Council for Automation and Control (SACAC) held its AGM on 23 February at the exclusive Forum Homini venue in Muldersdrift.
+This is the third year in a row that this pleasant rural venue has hosted us.
 We are pleased to announce the office bearers and EXCO.

 Institution EXCO members:

 Professor Brian Wigdorowitz (Wits)